Page 1 Page 2 Page 3 Page 4

 Alternatively, add a line like ReSizeForm subFormName.Form to the Form_Load event of the main form.

-NOTE: DO NOT DO BOTH METHODS or the subform will be scaled up twice!!
+NOTE: DO NOT USE BOTH METHODS or the subform will be scaled up twice!!

 Public Sub ReSizeForm(frm As Access.Form)